 Orally inflate your flotation device until firm and let stand six hours minimum.
-As long as your flotation device has been inflated orally (not by CO_2 cylinder) it should hold its firmness for this length of time.
+If your flotation device has been inflated orally (not by ${\rm CO_2}$ cylinder) it should hold its firmness for this length of time.
 If this is not the case, your flotation device is leaking and should be replaced.
 If your flotation device leaks, contact Mustang Survival customer service.